evanshortiss/env-var/README.md

   // Call asString (or other APIs) to get the variable value (required) .asString();

-// Read in a port (checks that PORT is in the raneg 0 to 65535) or use a
+// Read in a port (checks that PORT is in the range 0 to 65535)
-// default value of 5432 instead
-const PORT = env.get('PORT').default('5432').asPortNumber()
+// Alternatively, use amdefault value of 5432 if PORT is not defined const PORT = env.get('PORT').default('5432').asPortNumber()
 ```